Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 A return train ticket can cost you around 15 € to go from London Euston station to Watford Junction station, the closest to Warner Bros.
 Studios.

-However, that's not the end of the journey as you will have to take a shuttle bus from Watford Junction station to the entrance of the Harry Potter Park.
+However there does not end the journey because then you have to take a bus that takes you from Watford Junction station to the entrance of the Harry Potter Park.
 The ticket for this shuttle bus will cost you about 4 € approximately.

-To know in detail how to get there, I recommend you take a look at the post How to get to the Harry Potter Studios London.
+To know in detail how to get there, I recommend you to take a look at the post How to get to Harry Potter Studios London.

 To get to the meeting point where the location tour starts, the transport I recommend you to take is the subway.
-The fastest and most comfortable way to move around London but it is also one of the most expensive.
+It is the fastest and most comfortable way to move around London although it is also one of the most expensive.
 The single ticket can cost from 6 or 8 € depending on the area where you move.

 As the price is a bit high, to save some money I recommend you to get the Travelcard (a card for unlimited use for a period of time) or the Oyster Card (rechargeable card that lowers the price of the single ticket), two transport cards that you can use for your travel around the city for the duration of your stay.